johnbrc/MPD-Distribution/Syllabus/README.md

 # Maize Plant Discipleship

-*Maize Plant Discipleship* (hereafter, MPD) refers to a discipleship resource designed in collaboration with Africans, for use in African contexts (and other post-colonial contexts).
+*Maize Plant Discipleship* is a teaching, training and educational resource designed in collaboration with Africans, for use in African contexts.

+MPD textbooks are especially intended to facilitate group discussions, on the back of scripture readings and topical studies, so that the *Syllabus* provided by the resource does not require the input of an *expert* teacher, only persons willing to *facilitate* the co-ordination of small study groups and discussions.

 ## Syllabus